openhab/openhab-docs/configuration/rules-dsl.md

 - Use the [openHAB VS Code Extension](/docs/configuration/editors.html#editors.html#openhab-vs-code-extension) and the `<ctrl><space>` key combo to list all the available methods
 - Look at the JavaDocs for the given type.
-For example, the [JavaDoc for HSBType](https://openhab.org/javadoc/latest/org/openhab/core/library/types/hsbtype) shows getRed, getBlue, and getGreen methods.
+    For example, the [JavaDoc for HSBType](https://openhab.org/javadoc/latest/org/openhab/core/library/types/hsbtype) shows `getRed`, `getBlue`, and `getGreen` methods.
-These methods can be called in Rules-DSL without the "get" part in name as in `(MyColorItem.state as HSBType).red)`.
+    These methods can be called in Rules-DSL without the `get` part in name as in `(MyColorItem.state as HSBType).red)`.
     They retrieve the state of MyColorItem and then casts it as HSBType to be able to use the methods associated with the HSBType.

 {: #conversions}

 #### Working with Item States: Conversions

 *Reminder: For a complete and up-to-date list of what item types are currently allowed in openHAB and the command types each item can accept refer to the section on [items in the openHAB documentation]({{base}}/concepts/items.html).*